arham777/enterprise_chatbot/README.md

 2. Deploy the `dist` folder to your web server (Nginx, Apache, etc.)

-3. Configure your web server to serve the static files and proxy API requests to the existing backend at `http://10.229.220.15:8080`
+3. Configure your web server to serve the static files and proxy API requests to the existing backend at `http://103.18.20.205:8070`

 ## Environment Variables

 ### Frontend
-- `VITE_API_URL`: Backend API URL (should be set to `http://10.229.220.15:8080` or your API domain)
+- `VITE_API_URL`: Backend API URL (should be set to `http://103.18.20.205:8070` or your API domain)

 ### Backend
 - `PANDAS_AI_API_KEY`: Your PandasAI API key (get it from https://app.pandabi.ai)

+## Authentication

+The application uses token-based authentication with the following endpoints:

+- `POST /signin`: For user login
+  - Request body: `{ "email": "user@example.com", "password": "password123" }`
+  - Response: `{ "token": "jwt_token_here" }`

+- `POST /signup`: For user registration
+  - Request body: `{ "name": "User Name", "email": "user@example.com", "password": "password123" }`
+  - Response: Success message

+The authentication token is stored in the browser's localStorage and included in requests that require authentication.

 ## Using the Chatbot